 Wrist sprains can range from mild to severe.
-They are graded, depending on the degree of injury to the ligaments.
+They are graded depending on the degree of injury to the ligaments.

 Wrist sprains are most often caused by a fall onto an outstretched hand.
 This might happen during everyday activities, but frequently occurs during sports and outdoor recreation.
+If you are experiencing any of the following symptoms, we highly recommend that you meet with our doctors to properly diagnose and prepare the best rehabilitation plan for you!

 - Swelling in the wrist